North Mymms Notes - No 16

 By Mike Allen

 |North Mymms House, the 1900s extension on the left|

 Image from A Nott / G Knott, part of the Images of North Mymms Collection

 In this edition of North Mymms Notes, Mike Allen looks at the history of the Burns family of North Mymms Park, who had a large part to play in the development of the parish during the late 1800s and early 1900s.
-This latest issue (number 16) is reproduced on this site with Mike's permission.
+This latest issue (No 16) is reproduced on this site with Mike's permission.
 This feature has been edited and formatted for the web.
 The original piece is embedded below.

 Walter Hayes Burns 1838—1897

 Walter Hayes Burns was born on September 9, 1838, in Newark, New Jersey, USA.
 He died on November 22, 1897, in North Mymms Park, Hertfordshire.
 He is buried in Greenwood Cemetery in Newark.

 Walter Burns was made a partner in 1878, in J S Morgan & Co. a merchant banking firm based in London and New York City.